Botany for sale: the economics of empire

 The presence of foreign seeds and plant samples in RAMM’s collection is often a result of their potential economic significance.
 Many are spices, medicines, dyes and materials.
 Such collections are often called ‘economic botany’ collections.
 On one level they add to our understanding of ancient medicinal systems.
 On another, they are a window on to the operations of the British Empire.

 Today we still look to the plant kingdom for medical treatments.
-However, governments are beginning to put protocols in place to prevent exploitation of species by other countries (e.g. the Nagoya Protocol).
+However, governments are beginning to put protocols in place to prevent this unacceptable exploitation of species by other countries (e.g. the Nagoya Protocol).